We require your consent to process, store and share your Personal data. By registering on our Portal, you are giving us your consent.

 Right to Request A Copy of Data Held on You

 You have the right to request and receive a copy of the data that we hold about you.
 WORC does not charge for this.
-WORC will process your request within 30 days of receipt of a formal request in writing or email sent to:
+WORC will process your request within 30 days of receipt of a formal request in writing or email.

 Right to Correction